piborg/diablo/README.md

 There are several examples in this repository to give you an idea of how to use the library with hardware.

 ## ```diabloGui.py```
-Control a motor using Diablo and a GUI with two sliders.
-This is the example used in our [Quick Start Guide]().
+Control a motor using Diablo and a GUI with a slider bar.
+The setup for this example is explained in our  [Quick Start Guide](https://www.piborg.org/blog/diablo-quick-start-guide).

 ## ```diabloJoystick.py```
-Control a motor using Diablo, aPS4 controller and [Pygame](https://www.pygame.org/)
+Control a motor using Diablo, a PS4 controller and [Pygame](https://www.pygame.org/)

 ## ```diabloSequnce.py```
 Driving two motors at a sequence of speeds using a Diablo.